1997 ARL season: Finals

-Sydney City and North Sydney played out a bizarre Qualifying Final with the Roosters winning 33–21.
+Sydney City and North Sydney played out a bizarre qualifying final with the Roosters winning 33–21.
 The Roosters fought back from 14–2 down with 10 minutes to go to get it back to 14–14, then both sides kicked a field goal to send it to extra time at 15–15.
-The Roosters went on to play Gold Coast who were in their first ever finals campaign with the Roosters winning 32–10 to book a Preliminary Final showdown with Manly.
-A peculiarity of the finals system saw Manly and Newcastle face off in what later realised to be a pointless game where both the winner and loser progressed to a Grand Final qualifier the following week.
-The Roosters had another fight back when they came from 16–6 down to get it back to 16–16, but it was a Sea Eagles field goal that proved the difference to book themselves a third straight Grand Final berth with a 17–16 win.
+The Roosters went on to play Gold Coast, who were in their first-ever finals campaign (and had experienced their first finals win against Illawarra), with the Roosters winning 32–10 to book a preliminary final showdown with Manly.
+A peculiarity of the finals system saw Manly and Newcastle face off in what was later realised to be a pointless game where both the winner and loser would progress to a Grand Final qualifier the following week.
+The Roosters mounted another fightback when they came from 16–6 down to get it back to 16–16, but it was a Sea Eagles field goal that proved the difference to book themselves a third straight Grand Final berth with a 17–16 win.

-Newcastle reached the 1997 grand final after defeating Parramatta in week one of the finals series.
-At one stage, Parramatta lead the match 18–0 before a comeback gave Newcastle a 28–20 victory.
+Newcastle reached the 1997 Grand Final after defeating Parramatta in week one of the finals series.
+At one stage, Parramatta led the match 18–0 before a comeback gave Newcastle a 28–20 victory.
 Newcastle then lost the following week to Manly 27–12 before setting up a preliminary final clash with North Sydney.

-With the score 12–8 in favor of Newcastle with under 10 minutes to play Jason Taylor set up Michael Buettner for a try which made the score 12–12.
-Normally a very reliable kicker and one of the most accurate in the competition, Taylor had already missed two previous conversions in the match but if he was to kick this goal it could send North Sydney through to their first grade final since 1943.
+With the score 12–8 in favour of Newcastle with under 10 minutes to play, Jason Taylor set up Michael Buettner for a try which made the score 12–12.
+Normally a very reliable kicker and one of the most accurate in the competition, Taylor had already missed two previous conversions in the match, However, if he were to successfully convert this try, it could send North Sydney through to their first Grand Final since 1943, and vie for their first premiership since 1922.
 Taylor ended up missing the goal.
-With the scores locked at 12–12, Newcastle player Matthew Johns kicked a field goal with 2 minutes to play to make it 13–12.
-With only seconds remaining Norths frantically threw the ball around and lost it, the ball was swooped up by Newcastle's Owen Craigie and he raced away to score a try and won the game.
+With the scores remaining locked at 12–12, Newcastle player Matthew Johns kicked a field goal with two minutes to play to make it 13–12.
+With only seconds remaining, North Sydney frantically threw the ball around and lost it; the ball was swooped upon by Newcastle's Owen Craigie and he raced away to score a match-sealing try.